rollerworks/PasswordStrengthValidator/README.md

 * Noop: Default provider, does nothing.
 * Array: Simple in memory blacklist provider (not recommended for big lists)
 * Sqlite: Provides the blacklist using a SQLite3 database file.
+* Pdo: Provides the blacklist using the PDO extension.

 But building your own is also possible.
 __Documentation on this is currently missing,